rainjs/rainjs/doc/source/server/logging_guidelines.rst

 - When configuration or input parameters are missing but you can determine default values for them.
 - When user input parameters might indicate security problems, like introducing the wrong password multiple times.
+- When some core services are responding slowly.

 ....
 Info